Skip to contentSkip to navigation

 Today, May 21, is the World Day for Cultural Diversity for Dialogue and Development and, to mark the occasion, we would like to put the spotlight on culture and diversity as vehicles for change.

 Let’s celebrate what makes us who we are: our diversity!
-Every country, every community, every family, every person evolves in their own unique context in which the richness of art and culture plays a key role in their daily lives, relationships, and projects like access to water, sanitation, and hygiene.
+Every country, every community, every family, every person evolves in their own unique context.
+The richness of art and culture plays a key role in their daily lives, relationships, and the initiatives they undertake – including projects linked to water, sanitation, and hygiene.
 We must continue to facilitate these spaces for dialogue, listening, and especially creativity.
-These spaces are what allow us to think and act, together, for change.
+These spaces are what allow us to think and act together for change.

-In India and Africa, in the North of Quebec, in Latin America, and in the Caribbean, One Drop prioritizes close collaborations between partners, artist groups, and Leaders of Change, but especially among the women and men who are the bearers of their communities’ cultures — those who give culture meaning, who keep it alive.
+In India, Africa, Latin America, and in Indigenous communities in Canada , One Drop prioritizes close collaborations between partners, artist groups, and Leaders of Change, but especially among the women and men who are the bearers of their communities’ cultures — those who give culture meaning and who keep it alive.
 Paying tribute to cultural diversity is a way to ensure a dynamic and inspiring space for people, communities, and nations to acknowledge each other, to envision the future, and to grow stronger — together.

 Culture is said to have the power to transform a society.